EclipseManic/Advance_Phishing_Mail_Detector/README.md

 Advance Phishing Mail Detector is a powerful, Python-based tool designed to analyze .eml files and detect phishing attempts with a high degree of accuracy.
 By integrating with the VirusTotal API and employing a multi-faceted analysis approach, this tool can identify a wide range of malicious indicators in emails.
 From detailed header analysis to in-depth content scanning, this tool provides a comprehensive defense against phishing threats.

+> ⚙️ Note: This project was developed with the assistance of AI tools to accelerate development and improve functionality.

-This tool is perfect for security enthusiasts, researchers, and anyone looking to better understand the anatomy of a phishing email.
+### This tool is perfect for security enthusiasts, researchers, and anyone looking to better understand the anatomy of a phishing email.
 It provides a clear and actionable verdict, helping you to quickly determine if an email is SAFE, CAUTIOUS, or UNSAFE.
 ---

 ## 🚀 Features